Influence of optical aberrations on the accuracy of an atomic gravimeter: Dependence on the atomic cloud initial position

-For the cloud in the MOT or delta-kick configuration in Figures~\ref{Fig4a:ChangeInitPos_MOT} and \ref{Fig4c:ChangeInitPos_DK}, the typical variation lengths correspond to the initial cloud size, which is larger than the $77$~$\mu$m mirror surface resolution.
+For the cloud in the MOT or delta-kick configuration in Figures~\ref{Fig4a:ChangeInitPos_MOT} and \ref{Fig4c:ChangeInitPos_DK}, the typical variation lengths of the gravity bias correspond to the initial cloud size, which is larger than the $77$~$\mu$m mirror surface resolution.
 Though, in the dipole trap configuration in Figure~\ref{Fig4b:ChangeInitPos_DP}, where the cloud size at the first Raman pulse is roughly $ 30$~$\mu$m, the typical variation length is close to the mirror resolution.
 In the latter case, simulation results are limited by the initial resolution of the mirror surface data.
+This is consistent with the simulations of the cloud prepared in a dipole trap at a temperature of $\Theta = 30$~nK shown in Figure~\ref{Fig1:DipolarSimulation}, as the surface defined by Zernike polynomial $Z_{148}^0$ which has a typical variation length of $\frac{R}{n+1} \approx 90\ \mu$m still exhibits large contribution to the phase bias.

-While the MOT configuration in Figure~\ref{Fig4a:ChangeInitPos_MOT} has a gravity bias gradient of $\approx 10$~$\mu$Gal~mm$^{-1}$ at the center of the zone of interest, the area for $-500$~$\mu$m~$\leq x \leq$ ~$500$~$\mu$m and $200$~$\mu$m~$\leq y \leq$ ~$500$~$\mu$m exhibits a typical gradient of $\approx 1$~$\mu$Gal~mm$^{-1}$ which would enhance the stability of the apparatus with respect to intensity fluctuations of the MOT laser beams that cause fluctuations in initial position \cite{louchet-chauvetInfluenceTransverseMotion2011}.
-Finally, in the delta-kicked cloud configuration of Figure~\ref{Fig4c:ChangeInitPos_DK}, the gradient is at maximum of the order of $\approx 1$~$\mu$Gal~mm$^{-1}$ on the overall represented area, and the gravity bias is closer to the ideal case of the Gaussian beam reflected on a perfectly flat mirror, which yields a bias of $-0.21(1)$~$\mu$Gal.
+In the delta-kicked cloud configuration of Figure~\ref{Fig4c:ChangeInitPos_DK}, the gradient is at maximum of the order of $1$~$\mu$Gal~mm$^{-1}$ on the overall represented area, and the gravity bias is closer to the ideal case of the Gaussian beam reflected on a perfectly flat mirror, which yields a bias of $-0.21(1)$~$\mu$Gal.
 This result is consistent with equation \eqref{eq1:ApproxPropagation}, as the dependence of the interferometric phase shift over the initial size is a Gaussian function, increasing the size of the source should result in bias closer to the ideal case.